 Researchers may be interested in a diet during a specific period.
 Examples include a diet during pregnancy , diets of patients diagnosed with a foodborne illness , and diets of victims afflicted by a disaster.
 In these instances, a diet history method with a structured checklist is well suited to capture dietary exposure during a specific time period.

-Estimates of nutrient intakes follow a general procedure common with other dietary assessment tools.
+Estimates of nutrient intakes follow a general procedure that is common with other dietary assessment tools.
 The following steps are undertaken to estimate nutrient intakes:

 Key characteristics of dietary histories are described in Table D.2.22.